mac-chaffee/mac-chaffee.github.io/blog_jekyll/_posts/2017-09-16-personal-site.md

   alt="Page speed for macchaffee.com"
   caption="The service worker itself is cached for 30 seconds using http headers" %}

+*Updated Aug 11, 2018: I've gotten rid of sw-precache since seeing new content required a page* *refresh and the additional complexity wasn't worth the pennies I saved on S3 requests.*

 ## Development

 This is an area that could use some improvements.
 I need a better build manager than just